-The City of Calgary - Respondent
+• The City of Calgary - Respondent

-Property Description and Backgound
+Property Description and Background

-The subject property is a 88,705 square foot class B suburban office building located at 200 Rivercrest Drive S.E.
+The subject property built in 2003 is a 180,004 square foot class A suburban office building located at 23 Sunpark Drive S.E.
 Calgary.
-The assessment for the subject building shows that in applying the capitalized income approach the Respondent has allowed for vacancy at 6% and this is the matter in dispute.
-The parties advised the CARB that their evidence and arguments respecting the issue noted below would be the same for a number of other complaints being brought forward in this set of hearings.
-Therefore the CARB decision and reasons will be the same where the evidence and arguments are carried forward by the parties.
+The assessment for the subject building shows that the Respondent in applying the capitalized income approach has used operating costs at \$12.50 per sq. ft. and allowed for vacancy at 6%.
+These matters are the matters in dispute.
+The parties advised the CARB that their evidence and arguments respecting the issues noted below would be the same for a number of other complaints being brought forward in this set of hearings.
+Therefore the CARB decision and reasons will be the same where the evidence and arguments were carried forward by the parties.

-Issues:
+lssues:

-1. Is the vacancy allowance of 6% typical of vacancy in the south east sector of the City for this property type?
+- 1. Is the vacancy allowance of 6% typical of vacancy in the south east sector of the City for this property type? - 2.
+Is there justification to increase the typical operating costs to reflect the correct market value for subject suburban office?

-Several other issues were raised in the Complainant's complaint filed with the Assessment Review Board (ARB) on March 4, 2010.
-The only issue that the parties brought forward in the hearing on June 7, 2010 before the Composite Assessment Review Board (CARB) is that referred to above; therefore the CARB has not addressed any of the other issues initially raised by the Complainant.
+Other issues were raised in the Complainant's complaint filed with the Assessment Review Board (ARB) on March 4, 2010.
+The only issues that the parties brought forward in the hearing on June 8, 2010 before the Composite Assessment Review Board (CARB) are those referred to above, therefore the CARB has not addressed any of the other issues initially raised by the Complainant on schedule 1.